pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 We follow TLS 1.3 {{RFC8446}} which specifies the cipher suites with 128 bits and 256 bits of security as mandatory-to-implement for the choice of the security level.

 implementers of the applications have to choose the parameters with appropriate security level according to the security requirements of the applications.
-For efficiency, we refer to the benchmark by mcl {{mcl}} for 128 bits of security, and by Kiyomura et al. {{Kiy}} for 256 bits of security and choose sufficiently efficient parameters.
+For efficiency, we refer to the benchmark by mcl {{mcl}} for 128 bits of security, and by Kiyomura et al. {{KIK17}} for 256 bits of security and choose sufficiently efficient parameters.
 For global acceptance, we give the implementations of pairing-friendly curves in {{impl}}.